Easy, effective, remote learning ideas

 The popular site with millions of resources is now offering free subscriptions.
 There are plenty of PDFs for you to include on your chosen online learning solution.
 If you can’t go down the paperless route, it’s still well worth signing up and printing activities for your class or encouraging parents to create an account.

-The free games-based learning platform is now offering free premium subscriptions.
-Not only will you be able to teach via video and live games/quizzes, but you can set self-paced quizzes for homework and produce those all-important progress
+The free game-based learning platform is now offering free premium subscriptions.
+Not only will you be able to teach via video and live games/quizzes, but you can set self-paced quizzes for homework and produce that all-important progress

 Pupils should already be using the Book Creator app to create fantastic multimedia projects, but this is also a great way for teachers to produce lesson workbooks.
 Some Book Creator premium features are now free for 90 days, so you can create lots of mesmerising ebooks full of videos, links, images and voice recordings.
 You can also collaborate on them live and the developers have provided a list of ways to utilise the app in different subjects.